mistralai/platform-docs-public/docs/guides/02-prompting-capabilities.md

 Category: exchange rate
 Inquiry: What countries are getting support?
 I will be traveling and living abroad for an extended period of time, specifically in France and Germany, and would appreciate any information regarding compatibility and functionality in these regions.
 Category: country support
 Inquiry: Can I get help starting my computer?
-I am having difficulty starting my computer,and would appreciate your expertise in helping me troubleshoot the issue.
+I am having difficulty starting my computer, and would appreciate your expertise in helping me troubleshoot the issue.
 Category: customer service
 ###